gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 3. `GP_ADHOC_FILE_SIGNER_KEY_CONTAINER` — the private key container name

-The configuration parameters can typically be found and extracted using HSM software and **User Certificate Store** in Windows.
+The configuration parameters can typically be found and extracted using HSM management software and **User Certificate Store** in Windows.
 The exact procedure depends on a particular HSM type.

 - **SafeNet HSM:** https://stackoverflow.com/a/54439759